schwanbeck/YSMR/README.md

 ## Usage

 ## Explanation of tracking.ini file
 Explanation of each setting in the tracking.ini file and the initial default setting.
-The tracking.ini file will be generated when missing or if it cannot be loaded correctly.
+The tracking.ini file will be newly generated when missing or if it cannot be loaded correctly.

 ##### BASIC RECORDING SETTINGS
-+ video extension : .mp4
++ video extension : .wmv
-	+ When using 'select files' this specifies what file ending should be looked for.
-This format will be used in addition to the formats .avi, .mp4, .mov.
-This behaviour can be changed under advanced video settings: 'use default extensions (.avi, .mp4, .mov)'.
-This can also be more specific, i.e. 'nice_video.avi', which would then only select files ending in nice_video.avi.
+	+ When using display settings: 'select files' this specifies what file ending should be looked for in addition to the default formats .avi, .mp4, .mov.
+	File selection can also be more specific, i.e. 'nice_video.avi', which would then only select files ending in nice_video.avi.
 	+ Accepts text string.
 + pixel per micrometre : 1.41888781
 	+ The ratio between pixels and micrometres.
 	+ Accepts a floating point number.
 + frames per second : 30.0
-	+ The frames per second (fps) at which the movie was captured.
-If a video file is analysed, the encoded fps value will be used preferentially, if available.
-This can be disabled under advanced video settings: 'force tracking.ini fps settings'.
+	+ The frames per second (fps) of the video file.
+Fallback value for when no fps is provided, for example when analysing .csv files directly.
+	+ Automatic fps detection can be disabled under 'advanced video settings': 'force tracking.ini fps settings'.
 	+ Accepts a floating point number.
 + frame height : 922
 	+ The height of a frame in pixel.
-If a video file is analysed, the encoded height value will be used preferentially, if available.
+Fallback value for when no height dimension is provided, for example when analysing .csv files directly.
 	+ Accepts an integer value.
 + frame width : 1228
 	+ The width of a frame in pixel.
-If a video file is analysed, the encoded width value will be used preferentially, if available.
+Fallback value for when no width dimension is provided, for example when analysing .csv files directly.
 	+ Accepts an integer value.
 + white bacteria on dark background : True
-	+ If bacteria show up as white against a darker background, this setting should be set to 'True'.
-If the bacteria are darker than the average background, it should be 'False'.
+	+ If bacteria are displayed as white signals against a darker background, use 'True'.
+If the bacteria are darker than the average background, use 'False'.
 	+ Accepts 'True' or 'False'.
 + rod shaped bacteria : True
-	+ If rod shaped bacteria are filmed, set this to 'True'.
+	+ If bacteria are rod shaped, use 'True'.
 If the bacteria are coccoidal, set it to 'False'.
 This is a convenience boolean switch between two presets for length/width ratios.
-	+ See the under advanced track data analysis settings:
-		+ 'rod average width/height ratio min.'
-		+ 'rod average width/height ratio max.'
-		+ 'coccoid average width/height ratio min.'
-		+ 'coccoid average width/height ratio max.'
+	+ Further width and height adjustments are available at 'advanced track data analyses settings'.
 	+ Accepts 'True' or 'False'.
 + threshold offset for detection : 5
 	+ Changes the grey value threshold which differentiates between bacteria and background.
-Decrease if bacteria are often too small or not detected.
-Increase if background is mistaken for bacteria during detection.
+	Decrease value if bacteria are small and/or are not detected.
+	Increase value if background signals are detected as bacteria.
 	+ Accepts an integer value.

 ##### BASIC TRACK DATA ANALYSIS SETTINGS
-+ minimal length in seconds : 5
++ minimal length in seconds : 20
 	+ Minimum time threshold for track analysis.
 All tracks shorter than this will be discarded.
 If set to 0, all tracks will be accepted.
 	+ Accepts an integer value.
 + limit track length to x seconds : 20